MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/player-details.md

 ![Game Manager - Player - Accounts - Link New Account](media/tutorials/game-manager-player-link-new-account.png)

 It is only possible to manually link Custom ID, Android Device, or iOS Device accounts.
-For more sophisticated options (Steam, GameCenter, etc.) consider using the  [PlayFab Client API](https://api.playfab.com/documentation/client).
+For more sophisticated options (Steam, GameCenter, etc.) consider using other Client Account Management APIs listed in our [PlayFab API Reference documentation](../../../api-references/index.md).

 ## Running Cloud Script